SysKitTeam/docs-point/set-up-point-cloud/free-trial.md

 We recommend Global Administrators perform the initial connection since consent is required multiple times during the initial setup process, giving SysKit Point permissions to collect your Microsoft 365 tenant data.
 {% endhint %}

-To connect your tenant:
+To connect with your tenant:

 * Navigate to [SysKit Point with demo data](https://demo.syskit.com/) acquired in the previous step
 * Click the **Connect Tenant button(1)**

 ![Connect Tenant](../.gitbook/assets/free-trial-connect-tenant.png)

-Subscriptions portal opens, where you will be guided through the initial connection.
+The Subscriptions portal opens, where you will be guided through the initial connection.
 First, **sign in with your Microsoft 365 credentials (1)**.

 ![Sign In with Microsoft 365 Credentials](../.gitbook/assets/free-trial-subscriptions-sign-in-ms-account.png)